 But providers in the HIV PrEP world and the many people eager to take doxyPEP say its benefits can’t wait that long.

 Sexually transmitted infections take an emotional toll on the communities where they take hold.
-Among men who have sex with men and their sexual networks, doxyPEP has some of the same potential HIV PrEP did to restore a waning sense of agency, said Luetkemeyer.
+Among men who have sex with men and their sexual networks, doxyPEP has some of the same potential that HIV PrEP did to restore a waning sense of agency, said Luetkemeyer.

 “PrEP is exactly where we need to look for what this holds for us,” she said.
 Especially for people with HIV or taking PrEP, doxyPEP has people “finally feeling like they got a little bit of control and dignity in their lives,” she said.